-The word ‘Energy’ (Noun) describes the strength, vitality, or power to do things or make things happen.
+The word ‘Energy’ (noun) describes the strength, vitality, or power that allows someone or something to do work and produce change.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Energy’ correctly in sentences.

 Energy Explained in Depth